oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 ![](rt2ri_2.svg)

-As observed, the sharp increase in the retention index between 3.394 and 4.154 minutes led to the construction of a B-spline with two critical points in its second polynomial.
+As observed, the sharp increase in the retention index between 3.394 and 4.154 minutes prompted the creation of a B-spline featuring two critical points in its second polynomial: a local maximum at 5.128 minutes and a local minimum at 5.526 minutes.
 This outcome is not due to Hexane being incorrectly identified or associated with an incorrect retention time.
-Instead, the pronounced disparity in the retention time–retention index (RT-RI) relationship in the first segment of the B-spline, compared to the following segments, causes the B-spline to oscillate.
+Instead, the pronounced disparity in the retention time–retention index relationship in the first segment of the B-spline, compared to the following segments, causes the B-spline to oscillate.
 This oscillation suggests that the available set of calibration points at the start of the run is insufficient for reliable prediction of retention indices in this region using the chosen interpolation method.
 It is entirely possible that a denser sampling of calibration points at the beginning of the run could resolve this issue, particularly given the large RI interval between Hexane and Nonane compared to subsequent calibration points.

 If the [`RiMapper`](@ref) is intended to interpolate values between, for example, minutes 10 and 30, the simplest solution might be to omit this calibration point.
 Alternatively,